 All students enrolled in at least one theatre or film class are automatically members of TAFSA, the Theatre and Film Students' Association, which plans a number of exciting activities each academic year.
-Activities organized by TAFSA include regular Performance Jams, Department parties and Socials as well as DioFest (a new play festival featuring student written and produced plays), and 24/7 (an event in which students move into our building and several plays are written, rehearsed, produced, and presented - all in a period of 24 hours!).
+Activities organized by TAFSA include regular Performance Jams, Department parties and Socials; other events have included DioFest (a new play festival featuring student written and produced plays), and 24/7 (an event in which students move into our building and several plays are written, rehearsed, produced, and presented - all in a period of 24 hours!).

-Please join TAFSA to find out more at their meetings, every second Monday from 12:30-13:20 pm.
-This is a great opportunity for students to connect with other like-minded people and a way to get involved in the department events.
-Visit the TFSA Instagram account at @tafsauw.
+Please find out more at TAFSA's meetings, held every second Monday from 12:30-13:20 pm.
+It's a great opportunity for students to connect with other like-minded people and a way to get involved in the department events.
+Visit the TFSA Instagram account at @tafsauw or email them at tafsa.uw@hotmail.com.